-Budgeted cost: £9500
+Budgeted cost: £9,000

 Activity Evidence that supports this approach Challenge number(s) addressed Provide access to wider musical opportunities by part funding tuition.
 This follows the inclusive ethos of the school - for all children to have the opportunity to participate in arts participation.
 There is some evidence of a positive link between music and spatial awareness.
 Wider benefits on attitudes to learning and well-being have also consistently been reported.
-Arts Participation (EEF +2 months) 2 and 4 Provide access to 20 sessions of play / trauma therapy This follows the inclusive ethos and pastorally supportive nature of the school.
+Arts Participation (EEF +2 months) 2 and 4 Provide access to Play Therapy This follows the inclusive ethos and pastorally supportive nature of the school.
 Combining therapeutic skills with counselling skills is a particularly effective way of supporting children and adolescents.
-Social and Emotional Learning (EEF +4 months) 2 and 4 Provide access to riding lessons This follows the inclusive ethos and pastorally supportive nature of the school, growing confidence and general wellbeing and creating a readiness to learn when in the classroom.
 Social and Emotional Learning (EEF +4 months) 2 and 4 Subsidise residential trips (£200 year 5 and 6).
-Support FSM families with paying for visits linked to class learning This follows the inclusive ethos of the school - for all children to have the opportunity to participate in these extracurricular activities.
+Support FSM families with paying for visits linked to class learning This follows the inclusive ethos of the school - for all children to have the opportunity to participate in these extra- curricular activities.
 There has been very positive feedback from children following the trips.
-This provides valuable experience (and memories) for children.
+This provides valuable experience (and memories) for 2 and 4 children.
 Learning out of the classroom environment can be very beneficial.
-Outdoor Adventure Learning (EEF +4 months) Social and Emotional Learning (EEF +4 months) 2 and 4 Provide free wrap around care for families in need of support with attendance and to ensure children arrive at school on-time Attendance for children in receipt of FSM is lower than for all children.
+Outdoor Adventure Learning (EEF +4 months) Social and Emotional Learning (EEF +4 months) Provide free wrap around care for families in need of support with attendance and to ensure children arrive at school on-time Attendance for children in receipt of FSM is lower than for all children.
 Providing wrap around care free to those in need provides support that means children may otherwise not attend.
-4

-Arts Participation (EEF +2 months) Purchase additional books linked to Accelerated Reader To provide a rich choice of literature for those individuals who may otherwise not have access.
-1, 3 and 5 across the reading bands Reading Comprehension Strategies (EEF +6 months) Purchase additional books linked to Bug Club Phonics Scheme for wider access across the phonic phases There is a gap between the attainment of PP children and non-PP children in Reading and Writing.
+Arts Participation (EEF +2 months) 4 Purchase additional books linked to Accelerated Reader across the reading bands To provide a rich choice of literature for those individuals who may otherwise not have access.
+Reading Comprehension Strategies (EEF +6 months) 1, 3 and 5 Purchase additional books linked to Bug Club Phonics Scheme for wider access across the phonic phases There is a gap between the attainment of PP children and non-PP children in Reading, Writing and SPAG.
 Phonics (EEF +5 months) 1, 3 and 5

-Total budgeted cost: £54,500
+Total budgeted cost: £56,000